Working out the odds - a mathematical approach

 In the outer solar system, the best places to look are some of the moons of Jupiter and Saturn.
 Jupiter’s moon Europa has the smoothest surface of any object in the solar system.
 Astronomers believe there may be a massive salty ocean under the icy crust maybe as deep as 100 kilometres.
 The Hubble Space telescope has seen evidence of plumes of water vapour escaping into space.
 How can there be liquid water so far away?
 It’s thought that the moon is being ‘massaged’ by Jupiter’s gravity pulling its surface back and forth, generating heat.

-Saturn’s moon Enceladus is the largest moon in the solar system.
+Saturn's moon Enceladus is one of the most interesting moons in the solar system.
 Like Europa, its surface is made from ice, and geysers of water vapour erupt into space.
 The Cassini spacecraft found evidence of an ocean 10 kilometres deep.
 For there to be liquid that far away from the sun means there must be a source of heat, deep down at the core.

 On Earth creatures live in the depths of the ocean away from sunlight using heat coming from hydro-thermal vents, so perhaps something similar is happening at Enceladus and Europa.
 Missions are being planned to investigate both Europa (Europa Clipper, due to launch in 2024, and Lander) and Enceladus (Orbilander mission) to look for any signs of life.

 Another of Saturn’s moons, Titan, is the only moon with a thick atmosphere.
 The Huygens probe landed on its surface revealing an atmosphere made from nitrogen and lakes of liquid methane.
 It may be too cold for life now, but as the Sun begins to die it will expand and warm the satellite, maybe for just long enough to let life begin.